Below are some Frequently Asked Questions (FAQ) about Transit Oriented Development – Zoning Translation

-- What happens if my building doesn’t meet the new standards?
+- What if my building doesn’t meet the new standards?

-- I am planning on submitting for development under my current TOD zoning?
+- I want to develop my property under my current TOD-M, TOD-R, or TOD-E zoning.
 Can I still do that?

 - When are the new TOD zoning districts scheduled to be adopted?

 - How can I get more information about the new districts?